 Gather market intelligence and assess current supplier performance well in advance of the end of your contract to give yourself enough time to quantify the benefit of renewing or terminating your agreement.
 If termination is decided upon, then a clear and properly resourced transition process and period must be planned for.

-The Transition and Termination issues highlighted by the NAO in their report focus on two fundamental concepts: 1) the need to thoroughly consider how you can make the termination clauses of your agreement with your supplier practical, clear and detailed to ensure a smooth and amicable transition period, and 2) to give yourself enough time at the end of your agreement to determine whether it makes sense to terminate or renew.
+The issues related to Transition and Termination in Contract Management highlighted by the NAO in their report focus on two fundamental concepts: 1) the need to thoroughly consider how you can make the termination clauses of your agreement with your supplier practical, clear and detailed to ensure a smooth and amicable transition period, and 2) to give yourself enough time at the end of your agreement to determine whether it makes sense to terminate or renew.

 Previous articles of ours have focused on several of the 20 fundamental issues highlighted within the NAO’s ‘Commercial and contract management: insights and emerging best practice’ report.
 These issues are grouped under seven key judgements for commercial relationships.
 So for a full and detailed picture of these issues, click on the following links to be taken to the relevant article – Commercial Strategy, Commercial Capability, Market Management and Sourcing, Contract Approach, Contract Management, Contract Lifecycle, Transition and Termination.